KiryiMONZTA/flaryi/doc/post.md

 Optional search query (like in the actual Flarum frontend) to prefilter the results.

 ### Return Values
-Returns a data object containing the requested Post object(s).
+Returns an array containing the requested Post object(s).

 ## create
 ```php